 Ulcerative colitis travel insurance

 The 146,000 people that have ulcerative colitis in the UK will most likely agree: the condition can be unpredictable.
 You can never really anticipate when your symptoms are going to flare up.
 Sometimes you can have a long period of time without symptoms, only to have them appear suddenly when you least expect it.
 Everyone is different.
-That’s why with our ulcerative colitis travel insurance you can make sure you are fully covered, just in case you need any emergency medical treatment as a result of your condition while you’re away.
+That’s why with our ulcerative colitis travel insurance you can make sure you are fully covered, just in case you need any emergency medical treatment as a result of your condition.

 Frequently asked questions